havocp/xsbt-wiki/Getting-Started/Getting-Started-Custom-Settings.md

 Once you've defined a key, you'll need to use it in some task.
 You could be defining your own task, or you could be planning to redefine an existing task.
-Either way looks the same; if the task has no dependencies on other settings or tasks, use `:=` to associate a function with the task key:
+Either way looks the same; if the task has no dependencies on other settings or tasks, use `:=` to associate some code with the task key:

 ```scala
 sampleStringTask := System.getProperty("user.home)